Stakeholder Advisory Committee

 Legislative Authority

-The authority to establish the Stakeholder Advisory Committee is granted by Section 10.11 of the EMS Compact legislation.
-This section authorizes the Commission to appoint committees, including advisory committees, that are composed of members, state regulators, and other interested persons such as representatives from national EMS organizations and consumer groups.
+Section 10.11 of the EMS Compact legislation grants the Commission the authority to establish the Stakeholder Advisory Committee.
+This section authorizes the Commission to appoint committees, including advisory committees, composed of members, state regulators, and other interested persons, such as representatives from national EMS organizations and consumer groups.
 The Stakeholder Advisory Committee operates under this authority, providing a formal channel for stakeholder input while maintaining the Commission’s commitment to transparency and collaboration.

 Section 10.D.11: To appoint committees, including advisory committees comprised of members, state regulators, state legislators or their representatives, and consumer representatives, and such other interested persons as may be designated in this compact and the bylaws;